 The mentors that help shape TJF teachers.

 Lynda directs TJF and oversees its education department, keeping her busy all year!

-Archbold is the principal of Joshua Teachers Training College (JTTC).
-He trained at JTTC in 2007-09, went on to teach in Joshua schools and work with The Joshua Foundation for 11 years.
+Archbold is the director of education for Joshua Foundation.
+He trained at JTTC in 2007-09, went on to teach in Joshua schools and work with The Joshua Foundation since 2010.
 He is a former teacher and head teacher at Joshua School Arusha.

-Amani is the assistant principal of Joshua Teachers Training College (JTTC).
-He trained at JTTC in 2007-09, and has been working for The Joshua Foundation for the last 6 years.
+Amani is the Manager at our Media department.
+He trained at JTTC in 2007-09, and has been working for The Joshua Foundation since 2014 .
 He is a former teacher at Joshua School Arusha.